microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 ## LONG DESCRIPTION

 PSRule lets you define rules using PowerShell blocks.
 To create a rule use the `Rule` keyword.
-Within a rule a mixture or assertions and triggers can be used.
+Within a rule several assertions can be used.

 - Assertion - A specific test that always evaluates to true or false.
-- Trigger - are sections of code that execute after the rule has been evaluated as either successful or failed.

 The following are the built-in keywords that can be used within PSRule: